- Gastric Sleeve Surgery

 The additional costs not included in Central Coast Surgery NSW fees are those not directly associated with our clinic.
 These fees include general anaesthetic fees, assistance to the surgeons and pathology fees in Australia.

 Patients who are not insured will be out of pocket approximately $20,000.
-These fees cover everything from obesity clinician fees to additional hospital costs and anaesthetist expenses.
+These fees cover everything from obesity clinician fees to additional private hospital costs and anaesthetist expenses.

 If you are not insured for obesity surgery or do not have cover weight-loss surgical intervention, you still have the option to either upgrade your insurance levels to ensure coverage.
 Alternatively, you can find a new insurance company that will provide adequate obesity and weight loss surgery cover.
 Check with your insurance provider for more information on your policy.